The Client - Server Architecture

 The client is used for sending requests to the central server on your behalf.
 It helps you access the content you would like to see such as the user interface and do other stuff like reading and/or writing cookies, interacting with local storage, interacting with temporary storage, creating interactive web pages, and functions as an interface between client and server.

 The client-server relationship communicates in a request–response messaging pattern and must adhere to a common communications protocol.
-Client-server communication typically adheres to the TCP/IP protocol suite.
+Client-server communication typically adheres to the protocol suite.

 Today, centralized app nodes are controlled and operated by the planet’s richest organizations, collecting and storing billions of people’s data.

 Data stored in a huge centralized database is quite vulnerable.
 Hackers need to break through just one system to compromise valuable user data.
-Often, the data is being used to micro-segment individuals to serve them better ads.
+Often, the data is being used to to serve them better ads.

 Centralized client-server architecture is not healthy as it allows a cluster of servers or a core decision-making entity or individual to have all the power within the system.